the Following poster

 "Everyone has a box," Cobb says to Bill of his favorite discovery at each address, an "unconscious collection" of, you'll pardon the term, mementos that define them more truly than the display they put on for themselves and others through their intentional decor.
 And while standing by my earlier assertion that Following's Cobb is not some kind of explicit doppelganger of Inception's, further parallels between Nolan's first and latest features do become apparent in thinking about the box and its keepsakes.
 It's hardly a Rosetta Stone, but Following is clearly of a piece with the filmmaker's body of work, enjoyable in its own right and essential viewing in a comparative study.

 Following is available on disc from Sony, presented by Next Wave and produced by Nolan with Jeremy Theobald and Emma Thomas.
 Special features include commentary from Nolan, the ability to see alternate camera angles with the shooting script, and an option to play scenes from the film in chronological order.
-[Update: It was released under the Criterion Collection banner in 2012 from a newly restored digital transfer with other extras.]
+[Update: It has since been re-released under the Criterion Collection banner from a newly restored digital transfer with other extras.]

-• Life, the Universe, and Everything • Paris Review • Ghosts in the Machine
+Related: Paris Review • Life, the Universe, and Everything • Nothing Special